heche-psb/fossiler/README.md

 Doyle, J.A.
 (1992).
 Revised palynological correlations of the lower Potomac Group (USA) and the Cocobeach sequence of Gabon (Barremian–Aptian).
 Cretaceous Research, 13: 337–349.

+Doyle, J. A., and E. I. Robbins.
+(1977).
+Angiosperm pollen zonation of the continental Cretaceous of the Atlantic Coastal Plain and its application to deep wells in the Salisbury Embayment.
+Palynology, 1: 43–78.

 Doyle, J.A., P. Biens, A. Doerenkamp and S. Jardiné.
 (1977).
 Angiosperm pollen from the pre-Albian Lower Cretaceous of Equatorial Africa.
 Bulletin Centres Rescherches Exploration-Production Elf-Aquitaine, 1:451-473.

 Doyle, J.A., Jardiné, S., Doerenkamp, A. (1982). *Afropollis*, a new genus of early angiosperm pollen, with notes on the Cretaceous palynostratigraphy and palaeoenvironments of northern Gondwana.
 Bulletin.
 Centres de Recherches Exploration-Production Elf-Aquitaine, 6: 39–117.